All children at St Michael’s School have the opportunity to experience Forest Schools on a regular basis.

 - Develop positive relationships with themselves, others and their natural environment

-- Learn practical skills in a safe environment.
+- Learn practical skills using a range of tools, in a safe environment

 Forest School runs all year — whatever the weather!